Hafiz Mammadov: Football

-According to former President of France François Hollande he directly intervened in favor of the Football Club of Lens.
+According to former President of France François Hollande he directly intervened in favour of the Football Club of Lens.

 This was due to financial difficulties in Azerbaijan which forced a number of players and personnel from Baku FC to seek new clubs, leaving the club's future uncertain.

 Later that year, Mammadov's failure to provide promised investment of around £4 million to fund transfers for Lens resulted in Lens fans calling for a boycott of the club's main shirt sponsor and saw the club threatened with relegation to League 2, but while some press reports suggested Mammadov was in serious trouble, others suggested a complex web of oligarch connections might allow the situation to be salvaged.